Main Crusader Castles and Churches in Israel

 Antipatris, located near Rosh HaAyin, was an ancient city that the Crusaders fortified in the 12th century.
 The fortress was strategically placed to protect the vital road from Jaffa to Jerusalem.
 The site features the remains of Crusader walls and towers, built on top of earlier Roman and Byzantine structures.
 Over the centuries, it has seen numerous battles and changes of control.
 Today, the ruins of Antipatris are part of the Yarkon National Park, offering visitors a chance to explore the historical layers of this significant site.

-The Church Of The Twelve Apostles Capernaum
+The Church of the Twelve Apostles Capernaum

 The Crusader Church in Ramla